 Let’s Dance L.A., The Early Years

 Our Grand Opening was shocking as we were packed to the rafters!
 Almost 300 showed up.
 My coaches Ron & Liz came and performed an small show.
 My Latin formation team did the routine that would win the US Formation Championships 5 months later.
 I called on performers from my cruise ship days.
 A magician and the singer with a big band.
 Always something different.
 The ceiling covered in black and pink balloons, our logo colors.
 The next few months though were a very slow build.
 Classes were small.
 We were becoming the typical studio.
 Though we had small Mambo classes, Annetje, our teacher from Holland, told me that people were dancing a new style and calling it Salsa.
 I told her to run with it and it was to become one of the pillars of LDLA.
 Annetje Riel had pitched me on introducing another new dance called the Lambada.
 When she described it to me, I thought it sounded disgusting.
 One week later when I was at Ohio Star Ball, I saw a tv program Entertainment Tonight showing thousands in Europe doing it.
 I called her that moment and we were the first to offer Lambada in the US the following week.
 About this time we also had a strong Argentine Tango program with Felix Chavez and Michael Walker & Luren Bellucci.
-They started bringing out Argentine Masters Danel y Maria from New York and when the Broadway show Forever Tango came to the US, their stars Sandor & Miriam did their first show in America at Let’s Dance.
+They started bringing out Argentine Masters Danel y Maria from New York and when the Broadway show Forever Tango came to the US, their stars Sandor & Miriam did their first studio show in America at Let’s Dance.
 Looking to offer multi dimensional styles of dance, we were thrilled to invite DHQ (the choreographer of the Fly Girls on In Living Color to teach our Hip Hop classes.
 We also offered after school ballet classes for kids with Judy Ip and later Anna Christine Smart.

 Let’s Dance L.A., The Event Years Pt.
 1 (Swing Jam)